Ecuador

 Land in Ecuador’s capital, Quito, to begin your Experiment.
 There, you will explore the 16th-century gold-inlaid churches and colonial buildings of the Old Town.
 Your first excursion is to the equator, where you can stand on the spot where the Northern and Southern Hemispheres meet.
 Experience the diverse wildlife of the Mindo Nambillo cloud forest, then travel to the Andes (the world’s highest mountain range outside of Asia) for a weeklong homestay in the small city of Riobamba, where you will share daily activities such as sports, movies, and walks through town with your host family.

 Continue on to the Amazon Basin to see the stunning waterfalls of Baños and get up close and personal with monkeys and exotic birds.
-Then, you’ll travel by boat and sleep aboard as you make your way through the Galápagos Islands, the famous site of Charles Darwin’s research, where scientists and nature lovers flock to research and admire some of the most biodiverse islands in the world.
+Then, you’ll travel through the Galápagos Islands, the famous site of Charles Darwin’s research, where scientists and nature lovers flock to research and admire some of the most biodiverse islands in the world.
 You will have the incredible opportunity to visit the Charles Darwin Research Station, a biological research facility and active breeding center.
 There, you will learn about the conservation efforts that maintain and improve the ecology and biodiversity of these remarkable islands.
 Activities include island-hopping on a night cruise, snorkeling, swimming in lava grottoes, visiting turtle hatching sites, exploring mangrove forests and flamingo lagoons, and observing the courtship displays of rare tropical birds.

 Throughout your Experiment, you’ll develop your Spanish language skills through interactive lessons with local teachers and conversations with locals and try your hand at preparing a typical Ecuadorian dish (such as ceviche or empanadas).
 You will participate in a community service project to support environmental efforts or the local community.
 Another adventure awaits as you hike from the first base camp to the second shelter of Chimborazo, an inactive volcano that rises 20,548 feet above sea level, and bike back down through a beautiful Andean landscape.